phukhang2211/defi/career-transition-guide.md

 ## 🎯 Introduction

 Welcome to your DeFi career transition journey!
-As an Odoo developer team leader with 5 years of experience, you're already equipped with valuable skills that translate directly to blockchain and DeFi development.
+As an Odoo developer, you're already equipped with valuable skills that translate directly to blockchain and DeFi development.
 This guide will help you navigate your transition and position yourself for success in the DeFi ecosystem.

 ## 🔄 Skills Mapping: Odoo to DeFi